Tommyhillphyga/YOLO-NAS-PLUS-SAM/README.md

-# YOLO-NAS + SAM object segmentation Application
+# YOLO-NAS + Meta segment anything(SAM) object segmentation Application
 ### About

-# combine YOLO-NAS and SAM for object segmentation
-# The YOLO-NAS model is used for the object detection.
-# The bounding box obtained from the object detection model
-# is passed as a prompt to the SAM model with the returns a
-# segmentation masks of the specfied filter class.
+combine YOLO-NAS and SAM for object segmentation.The YOLO-NAS model is used for the object detection.
+The bounding box obtained from the object detection model is passed as a prompt to the SAM model with the returns a segmentation masks of the specfied filter class.

 # install the requirements
 ```